ardeshir/docs/Product_Engineering.md

 ### Product Engineering Discipline

-It's a crucial evolution from traditional software engineering, focusing not just on *building the thing right*, but on *building the right thing* and ensuring its success over its entire lifecycle.
+###### Product Engineering is a crucial evolution from traditional software engineering, focusing not just on *building the thing right*, but on *building the right thing* and ensuring its success over its entire lifecycle.

 **Core Definition:**